Meursault0110/main-web/README.md

 ## 📄 Configuration

-The blog posts on the demo serve as the documentation and configuration.
+The mydocs posts on the demo serve as the documentation and configuration.

 ## 💻 Commands